infobloxopen/terraform-provider-bloxone/docs/guides/quickstart-dhcp.md

 ````

-We can now run `terraform plan` to see what resources will be created.
+You can now run `terraform plan` to see what resources will be created.

 ```shell
 terraform plan
 ```

-Further, we will create a range and a fixed address reservation within the subnet.
+Further, you will create a range and a fixed address reservation within the subnet.

-We will use the following resources to create these
+You will use the following resources to create these
 - [bloxone_ipam_range](https://registry.terraform.io/providers/infobloxopen/bloxone/latest/docs/resources/ipam_range)
 - [bloxone_dhcp_fixed_address](https://registry.terraform.io/providers/infobloxopen/bloxone/latest/docs/resources/dhcp_fixed_address)

-We will use the following data sources to get the option codes in the default DHCPv4 option space
+You will use the following data sources to get the option codes in the default DHCPv4 option space
 - [bloxone_dhcp_option_spaces](https://registry.terraform.io/providers/infobloxopen/bloxone/latest/docs/data-sources/dhcp_option_spaces)
 - [bloxone_dhcp_option_codes](https://registry.terraform.io/providers/infobloxopen/bloxone/latest/docs/data-sources/dhcp_option_codes)